grace-mok/CZ4010-WEP-Cracking/README.md

 There are particular IVs, which are deemed as weak IVs, that allow attackers to possibly derive the (M+1)th byte of the WEP key if they have the first byte of the keystream and the 0th to Mth bytes of the key.
 This exploit is a result of one of the weaknesses of the KSA in ARC4.

 # 3. Design
 We will create our own mock WEP protocol, as we face difficulties in extracting actual WEP packets due to hardware constraints.
+The mock WEP protocol will still satisfy the actual WEP specifications for the key length and IV length, but we will only include data packets.
+We will also include a WEP SNAP header packet as this is one of the weaknesses of WEP for the FMS attack.

-We will be designing our WEP cracking program based on the FMS attack on WEP, specifically targeting the ARC4, as it provides us with a proper guess for the WEP key, instead of other methods where frequency analysis is required, and many manual adjustments are required, which is not ideal.
+We will be designing our WEP cracking program based on the FMS attack on WEP, specifically targeting the ARC4, as it provides us with a proper guess for the WEP key.
+This method of cracking helps to differentiate the actual key from all the other possible keys by a noticeable margin.
+Thus it has been proven to be more effective than other methods using frequency analysis or methods that require manual adjustments to crack the password, which is not ideal and does not fully represent the actual scenario of an attack who does not actually know the key.

 ## 3.1.
 WEP Encryption
 There are 5 files involved in the WEP encryption.<br/>